andrewyatz/refget-server-perl/README.md

 ### Config file

 By default the application expects to find a file called `refget-app.json` in the root directory.
 You can alter this by specifying `MOJO_CONFIG=path/to/json`.
 Consult the file `refget-app.json.example` for available configuration variables.
+This file is used to configure the sequence storage layer.

 ### Environment variables